 Even in manufacturing, it is possible to entrust employees with the ability to get their work done in a timely matter without confining people to a strict schedule.
 One of our clients implemented a “four-nines” policy; to give employees the opportunity to leave early on Fridays, they allow employees to work four nine hour shifts, and one four hour shift on Friday.
 It’s a great perk in Wisconsin, where people like to take off early for fishing or hunting trips.
 The company still sees the same hours from that employee, but the level of employee happiness spiked considerably when presented with this option.

-Providing early Fridays, flexible working hours, a limited work from home option, or even acknowledging that employees have lives outside of work and deserve quality time off through vacation policies can all impact the loyalty your employees, especially younger ones feel toward your brand.
+Providing early Friday options, flexible working hours, a limited work from home option, or even acknowledging that employees have lives outside of work through vacation policies can all impact the loyalty your employees, especially younger ones feel toward your brand.

 Put People First

 The workforce continues to evolve and the manufacturing industry has a great opportunity to reinvent itself to better suit the new wave of employees.
 While this is by no means an exhaustive list, the key takeaway should be that investing in the people of your company, whether they’re new graduates or have been there for years, is where the real change happens.
 Without the right people in your business, there is no growth.